allexBR/cheatsheets/hands-on/Suricata/README.md

 ### • Configure ntopng to use the main network interface:
 ```
 INTERFACE=$(ip route | grep default | awk '{print $5}' | head -n1)
-echo "Starting Ntopng on the network interface: $INTERFACE"
+echo "The ntopng will be configured on the network interface: $INTERFACE"
 ```
 <br/>